-One of these, called thyroid stimulating hormone (TSH), does as its name implies–stimulates the release of hormones from the thyroid gland.
+One of these, called thyroid stimulating hormone (TSH), does as its name implies.
+It stimulates the release of hormones from the thyroid gland.
 The main hormone that the thyroid then produces is T4.

 On top of that, TSH has a tendency to fluctuate and, in all honesty, is not very reliable.
 It may very well be one of the reasons that so many people are walking around with a thyroid disorder and don’t know it.

-Unfortunately, though, they don’t have the additional 1,000+ clinical hours of training that nurse practitioners who specialize in natural hormone replacement therapy (NHRt) usually do.
+Unfortunately, traditional MDs don’t have the additional 1,000+ clinical hours of training that nurse practitioners who specialize in natural hormone replacement therapy (NHRt) usually do.

-So, my experience has been that most M.D.’s do little, if any, extra investigative work, when you present with a potential thyroid problem.
+In my experience, most MDs do little, if any, extra investigative work when you present with a potential thyroid problem.
 All they do is the standard minimum blood test, and give you a bioidentical T3 or T4 hormone prescription rather than Synthroid.

 That’s simply not good enough.
 As we’ve indicated, many other upstream and downstream substances, glands, and hormones play a role in getting you on track, so you can beat the depression, weight gain, and other symptoms.

-Another common problem in the way thyroid patients are treated is that many of the practitioners, including the “functional” (or more holistic) ones, can’t take the time necessary to educate their patients about the role of their diet and nutrition.
+Another common problem in the way thyroid patients are treated is that many of the practitioners, including the “functional” or more holistic ones, can’t take the time necessary to educate their patients about the role of their diet and thyroid health.